-A 31 years old consumer "Chris" had been stable in the community for several years, living with his family in the community, and receiving mid-level case management services.
-He lost his housing when his family lost their Section 8 status, and then moved to San Francisco.
-Chris proceeded to become homeless and after 6 months of wandering the streets, losing significant amount of weight, un-medicated and floridly psychotic, he got hospitalized and was referred to the County FSP team.
-After several months of intensive services, he gradually became more medication compliant, stopped using marijuana and improved significantly in his grooming and hygiene.
-He eventually moved, with the program's help, to a very supportive clean and sober environment home and applied for a job locally, which he has been able to maintain for 6 months
+A 31 year old consumer, "Chris", had been stable in the community for several years, living with his family in the community and receiving mid-level case management services.
+He found himself without housing when his family lost their Section 8 status and subsequently moved to San Francisco.
+Chris became homeless, and after 6 months of wandering the streets, losing a significant amount of weight, un-medicated, and floridly psychotic, he was hospitalized and then referred to the County FSP team.
+After several months of intensive services he gradually became more medication compliant, stopped using marijuana and improved significantly in his grooming and hygiene.
+With the FSP program's help, he eventually moved to a very supportive, clean and sober home.
+Chris applied for a job locally and has been able to maintain his employment for 6 months.